-Intel Core i3, Core i5, and Core i7 CPUs have been around for over a year now, but some buyers still get stumped whenever they attempt to build their own systems and are forced to choose among the three.
-With the more recent Sandy Bridge architecture now on store shelves, we expect the latest wave of buyers to ask the same kind of questions.
+Intel Core i3, Core i5, and Core i7 CPUs have been around for a few years now, but some buyers still get stumped whenever they attempt to build their own systems and are forced to choose among the three.
+With the more recent Haswell (fourth generation ) architecture now on store shelves, we expect the latest wave of buyers to ask the same kind of questions.

 Core i3, Core i5, Core i7 — the difference in a nutshell